oracle-livelabs/oci/healthcare-innovations/ai-vision/ai-vision-provision/ai-vision-provision.md

     ![SQL Commands](./images/apex-sendmail-5.png)

-## Task 6: How to Setup Oracle APEX Web Credentials
+## Task 6: How to setup Oracle APEX Web Credentials

 Oracle APEX Web Credentials provides a convenient and secure mechanism for storing the following types of credentials: